fagia/gitlab-playground/README.md

 #### Create the first CI/CD command

-Inside the subgroup 'ci-cd-commands' create a new project and name it 'cmd-list-projects'.
+Inside the subgroup 'ci-cd-commands' create a new project and name it 'cmd-tag-project'.
 Add the *.gitlab-ci.yml* file into the newly created project with the following contents just to start the first hello world pipeline for this new project and to verify that the docker login actually succeds:

 <pre>